 Dedicated high-density polyethylene (HDPE) tubing is installed in all monitoring wells.
-Submersible pumps (either a 12-volt submersible pump for shallower wells, or a 2-inch Grundfos pump or equivalent for deeper wells) will be utilized for purging and sampling.
+Submersible pumps (either a 12-volt submersible pump or a 2-inch Grundfos submersible pump or equivalent) will be utilized for purging and sampling.
 Purging will be conducted using the "standard purge" method of removing three to five well volumes while routinely monitoring field parameters (pH, dissolved oxygen, temperature, specific conductance, turbidity, and ORP).